-- ▶ the flight is being made to a point where there is no commercial air service, when no space is available on a commercial air service, or when, because of difficulties in routings or timetables, substantial savings of essential time can be made by using administrative aircraft in place of commercial services; - sudden changes in plans require emergency air transportation and no commercial air service is available; and - official parties of some size need to travel together and significant advantage can be gained by using a government aircraft.
+- the flight is being made to a point where there is no commercial air service, when no space is available on a commercial air service, or when, because of difficulties in routings or timetables, substantial savings of essential time can be made by using administrative aircraft in place of commercial services; - official parties of some size need to travel together and significant advantage can be gained by using a government aircraft; - where security considerations render commercial travel impractical; or - ▶ the aircraft is being used to transport visiting foreign dignitaries where it is deemed appropriate and/or the provision of this service is in the best interest of the Canadian government.

-D.3 Approving authority
+C.3 Approving authority

-The Minister of National Defence is the sole approving authority for flights conducted under the provisions of these guidelines.
+The minister of National Defence is the sole approving authority for flights conducted under the provisions of these guidelines.

-D.4 Charges
+C.4 Charges